 Tamera Eco-Settlement Water Conservation Results: This Took Less Than 4 years

 A successful water retention landscape can be created using basic principles and well-established parameters.
-At a minimum, a water retention landscape is comprised of earth dams, embankment ponds, spillways, and erosion control interventions.
+At a minimum, a water retention landscape consists of earth dams, embankment ponds, spillways, and erosion control interventions.
 On some landscapes, sediment traps, diversion drains, and swales make sense.
 In simple terms, assure that the local soil has at least 40 percent clay, all earth dam walls can be less than 20 feet (6 meters) high and still meet minimum volume/end-use requirements, and that the pond length behind the earth dam is at least 3 times longer than that earth dam’s length.
 An expanded array of details is provided in the image and text below:

 Below are our notes taken regarding the main features shown in the image above: